-While it's mostly played for laughs, Lister learning everyone is dead after he first comes out of stasis in the first episode was pretty sad to watch.
+While it's mostly played for laughs, Lister learning everyone is dead after he first comes out of stasis in "The End" was pretty sad to watch.
 Especially when he realizes Kochanski is gone.

 The flashback in "Balance of Power" of Lister having fun with his friends, annoying Rimmer and being teased about Kochanski.

 Past!Lister: All right guys, leave it alone, leave it alone, leave it...

 *Fade to the present, where a forlorn-looking Lister, the last human being alive, is sitting by himself in the empty bar*

 The end of the episode "Waiting for God" shows an old cat priest who's believed in Cloister (Actually Lister) his entire life.
 He then rants about how it was all a lie, lamenting all the time he wasted worshiping his god.
 It's made worse by Cat's complete disregard for the old man's speech.
 Crosses into Heartwarming when Lister does show up, though.

 The argument Rimmer has with himself in "Me2", where he uses his parents abuse and neglect against himself.